How to import CSV files

 If not set, the currently selected budget book will be used.

-AccountThe optional account field.
+Source AccountThe optional (source) account field.

 If not set, the default account will be used.